ohmonster/vine-tabs-chrome/README.md

 ## how do i implement this?
 - Install the Chrome extension [Tab Modifier](https://chrome.google.com/webstore/detail/tab-modifier/hcbgadmbdkiilgpifjgcakjehmafcjai)
 ([doc](https://github.com/sylouuu/chrome-tab-modifier))
+- Download the file [settings/tab_modifier.json](https://github.com/ohmonster/vine-tabs-chrome/blob/main/settings/tab_modifier.json) to your computer
-- Import the file tab_modifier.json
+- Use the Tab Modifier settings page in Chrome to import the file

 ## where are the icons from?